data-apis/scipy-2023-presentation/paper.rst

 To assist in determining standardization prioritization, we leveraged usage data (discussed below) to confirm API need and to inform naming conventions, supported data types, and optional arguments.
 We have summarized findings and published tooling :cite:`Consortium2022c` for additional analysis and exploration, including Jupyter notebooks :cite:`Kluyver2016a`, as public artifacts available on GitHub.

 Usage
 -----

 To understand usage patterns of array libraries within the scientific Python ecosystem, we first identified a representative sample of commonly used Python libraries ("downstream libraries") which consume the sample of array libraries identified during design analysis.
-The sample of downstream libraries included the following libraries: SciPy :cite:`Virtanen2020a`, pandas :cite:`McKinney2011a`, Matplotlib :cite:`Hunter2007a`, xarray :cite:`Hoyer2017a`, scikit-learn :cite:`Pedregosa2011a`, and scikit-image :cite:`Vanderwalt2014a`, among others.
+The sample of downstream libraries included SciPy :cite:`Virtanen2020a`, pandas :cite:`McKinney2011a`, Matplotlib :cite:`Hunter2007a`, xarray :cite:`Hoyer2017a`, scikit-learn :cite:`Pedregosa2011a`, and scikit-image :cite:`Vanderwalt2014a`, among others.
 Next, we instrumented downstream libraries in order to record Python array API calls :cite:`Consortium2020a`.
 After instrumentation, we collected stack traces while running downstream library test suites.
 We subsequently transformed trace data into structured JSON for subsequent analysis.
 From the structured data, we generated empirical APIs based on provided arguments and associated data types, noting which downstream library called which empirical API and at what frequency.
 We then derived a single inferred API which unifies the individual empirical API calling semantics.
 We organized the API results in human-readable form as type definition files and compared the inferred API to the publicly documented APIs obtained during design analysis.

 The following is an example inferred API for `numpy.arange`, with the docstring indicating the number of lines of code which invoked the function for each